-Eligible participants are under age 18 and must have earned income for the tax year in which a contribution is made
+Eligible participants are under age 18 and must have earned income for the tax year for which a contribution is made

-Earnings are tax-deferred, which may allow for assets to accumulate more quickly than in a taxable account
+Earnings generally grow on a tax-deferred basis, which may allow for assets to accumulate more quickly than in a taxable account

 No annual IRA fees and no account minimums

 Transaction fees, fund expenses, brokerage commissions, and service fees may apply

 Access to a wide range of investment choices

 Choose from a wide range of stocks, bonds, options, 7,000+ mutual funds, and ETFs

 With E*TRADE from Morgan Stanley, you pay $0 commissions for online US-listed stock, ETF, mutual fund, and options trades.
 Here’s a quick overview of our clear, competitive per-trade pricing.1

 Can an individual open an IRA for his or her child?

 Yes.
 If the child is under age 18 and has earned income.
 The IRA for Minors account is opened by the minor's custodian (parent or legal guardian) who must sign the application.
 Additional requirements are the minor must be a U.S. citizen or resident with a valid U.S. address.